When does the menopause usually start?

 What can women do to have a better experience of the menopause?

-- Talk openly to colleagues.
-If the menopause is affecting your performance at work, talk to your co-workers and line managers, who are there to support you.
-For example, you may wish to explore other working arrangements that will help you to cope better with your symptoms.
+Talk openly to your co-workers and line managers if the menopause is affecting your performance at work.
+They may help you explore other working arrangements that will help you to cope better with your symptoms.

 Are there any effective treatments for the menopause?